MindShaver/gilded-rose-challenge/README.md

 ### The Challenge:

 - Complete the User Story (US897387)
-- Resolve the Defect (DE783598)
-- Create a PR with a passing build

 ### How To Use This Project

-- Clone the repository and create a new branch using the template `solution/${last name}-attempt-${favorite animal}`
+- Clone the repository and create a new branch
 - The Gilded Rose's system can only be used through **Tests**
 - Leeroy added one test to show how the system is used
-- Once you create a PR GitHub Actions will analyze your code using SonarCloud
-- Visit the SonarCloud Dashboard by clicking the "Build Status" above

 ### Description